123jimin/wplace-joyeuse/README.md

 List is written in reverse order; the most recent change is at the top.

-- 2025-08-16: Shifted Rasis 4 pixels to right.
+- 2025-08-16: Shifted Rasis 4 pixels to right, and added some more minor modifications.
-- 2025-08-16: Added the pixel art of Rasis next to *le rasis*.
-Further changes may happen to the area near her.
+- 2025-08-16: Added the pixel art of Rasis next to *le rasis*. **Further changes may happen to the area near her.**
 - 2025-08-16: **Removed the *la crotte* hole**.
 Reason: it keeps getting filled, and no concensus was made towards keeping the hole.
 - 2025-08-15: ~~Added "torned hole" effect near *la crotte*.
 The intention is to leave a gap for others to draw in the hole.~~
 - 2025-08-15: Fixed measure no. "22", and removed regions near *la crotte* and *le rasis* for the time being.